Historical Research Document

 Racial Laws Enacted

 Following Nazi Germany's example, Mussolini introduced the "Manifesto of Race" and subsequent racial laws that discriminated against Italian Jews.
 These laws banned marriage between Jews and non-Jews, excluded Jews from public office and education, and confiscated Jewish property.
-This marked a significant radicalization of Italian Fascism under German influence.
+This marked a significant radicalisation of Italian Fascism under German influence.

 ► Click to reveal historical significance